-- have adhesive as an additional attachment method. - be laser welded, requiring the laser weld to remain intact since it cannot be duplicated in the collision repair facility. - be prone to damage if laser welds need to be ground away to release the panel.
+Some parts may be laser welded, requiring the laser weld to remain intact since it cannot be duplicated in the collision repair facility.
+If the laser weld must be removed, the panel may be prone to damage since the laser weld must be ground away to release the panel.

 Laser welds may be continuous and require the panel on the backside of the laser weld to be ground away to avoid damaging the panel being recycled.